-SCOUR RESISTANCE - An estimate or the ultimate static side frid resistance provided by the soil from the required preformed or jetting elevation
+NET SCOUR RESISTANCE - An estimate of the ultimate static side friction resistance provided by the soil from the required preformed or jetting elevation to the scour elevation.

 100-YEAR SCOUR ELEVATION - Estimated elevation of scour due to the 100 year storm event.